-Quickie is a bundled feature of the Lovely Views app but can be installed standalone to provide Lovely Views most sought-after feature.
-Quickie is a handy top bar menu that gives you instant access to all views at all times from anywhere within Zendesk.
+Quickie is a bundled feature of the Lovely Views app but can be installed standalone to provide Lovely Views most sought-after feature (views in folders).
+Quickie is a handy top bar menu app that gives you instant access to all views at all times from anywhere within Zendesk.
 It improves the efficiency of your agents when accessing views.

 The key features of Quickie are: